 Another problem is that the conditions in which juveniles have to live are often not of good quality.
 Dirty mattresses, unsanitary conditions, non-smokers held with heavy smokers and lack of sunlight have been reported.
-This seems particularly true for pre-trial detention settings and police cells which can cause anxiety according the young people themselves (Children's Rights Alliance for England, 2012a; Filipcici, 2011, p.
+This seems particularly true for pre-trial detention settings and police cells which can cause anxiety according to the young people themselves (Children's Rights Alliance for England, 2012a; Flipčiči, 2011, p.
 455; The Ombudsman for Sweden, 2013, p.
-62; Council for Europe, 2012, p.
+62; Council of Europe, 2012a, p.
 5).
 Moreover, cells might not be safe for people with suicidal behaviour.
 It has been observed that young people could then better be placed in a 'safer' cell: 'that is to say a cell without ligature points or furniture/fittings that could be used to self-harm, although staff often pointed out flaws in design' (Youth Justice Board & National Children's Bureau, 2008, p.
-19), although this may amount to a form of isolation (see above).
+19), although this may amount to a form of isolation (see earlier in para.
+3.2.4).